stevedoyle/mytime/README.md

                                   --from and --to values.
   --lastyear                      Last year's time summary.
 Overrides --from
                                   and --to values.
+  --onsite                        Include onsite information in the summary.
+  --brief                         Brief summary of time entries.
   --help                          Show this message and exit.
 ```